What are the best true-wireless earbuds for most people?

 - Charging case is a little chunky

-The first few waves of true wireless earphones were hard to recommend without following up with “as long as you can put up with X”.
+The first few waves of true wireless earphones were hard to recommend without following up with “as long as you can put up with so-and-so”.
 Then Sony entered the fray with the Sony WF-1000X.

 Though we reviewed them in 2017, coming towards the end of 2018 they remain our favourite wire-free earphones.
 They combine great wireless performance with excellent sound quality, something many other units in this class just can’t deliver.

 Sound is balanced and refined, with finesse and detail.
 The signature can also be customised, although we’re happy with Sony’s default tasteful tuning.
 They’re feature-packed too, the highlight being active noise cancellation, which zaps plenty of ambient noise.

 The level of cancellation can be customised, and there’s even a mode that automatically alters the level to suit what you’re doing.

 Battery life is an average three hours, which perhaps isn’t a great surprise given the use of ANC.
 The case is a little large, too, but it does have the juice for two extra charges.
 That gives you nine hours of use away from a charger.